§2156.1. Requirements for issuance of a license

 taking or attempting to take any board examination, the person shall be ineligible to serve

-as a qualifying party for a licensee for a period of one year.
+as a qualifying party for a licensee for a period of three years.

-E. Residential construction and home improvement construction applicants for
+E. Residential construction and its subclassifications, mold remediation, and home

-licensure shall be required to submit certificates evidencing workers' compensation coverage
+improvement applicants shall be required to submit certificates evidencing workers'

 F.(1) Notwithstanding any other provision of law to the contrary, any residential